yingweiwo

 Absorption, Distribution and Excretion

-It is not known whether ranolazine is distributed into milk.
+It is currently unknown whether ranolazine is excreted into breast milk.

-For more Absorption, Distribution and Excretion (Complete) data for Ranolazine (7 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of ranolazine (7 items), please visit the HSDB record page.

 Biological Half-Life